Skip to content

 Terminal window

-# From agent Mac (should FAIL/timeout):
+# From agent Mac — test actual traffic (should FAIL/timeout):

-tailscale ping your-main-mac
+tailscale ping --icmp your-main-mac

 # From your main Mac (should SUCCEED):

-tailscale ping your-agent
+tailscale ping --icmp your-agent

 Tailscale Lock